-Calgary's communities, parks and natural areas are connected by an extensive nework of pedestrian and cycling paths that are available for all Calgarians to use whether for walking, running, rollerblading or cycling.
+Calgary communities, parks and natural areas are connected by an extensive network of multi-use pathways available for all Calgarians to enjoy, whether for walking, running, in-line skating or cycling.
 In fact, Calgary has the most extensive urban pathway and bikeway network in North America.
 The City of Calgary maintains approximately 580 km of regional pathways, 220 km of local pathways and 95 km of trails.

 Using our pathways